Stone Farm: For half of a century.

 A banner year!

-Stone Farm had four indiviudal stakes winners in the 2014 crop, which represents 10% of the farm’s foal crop that year.
+Stone Farm had four indiviudal stakes winners in the 2014 crop, which represented 10% of the farm’s foal crop that year.

 Bred and sold by George Strawbridge, Bricks and Mortar went undefeated in six starts (five Grade 1s).
 A finalist in the balloting for Horse of the Year, he notched another Breeders’ Cup victory for Stone Farm-raised runners with his win in the Breeders’ Cup Turf-G1.